Improving Assisted Travel

-The advisory group is expected to meet between three and four times in the period May-August 2018 and will provide a forum to inform and provide advice on ORR’s initial work and plans for further public consultation on:
+The advisory group met 3 times in the summer of 2018 to discuss the key issues identified by ORR and to provide advice on our initial work and plans for further public consultation on:

 - revisions to the existing requirements as set out in the DPPP Guidance;